troelskn/hbind/README.markdown

 A hbind selector has a target to manipulate.
 By default, input data is bound to a text-node, as the sole content of the selected node (Eg. the `innerText` property of the selected element).

-The selector may contain an *attribute axis*, following the identifier.
-If an axis is supplied, it denotes the attribute to manipulate.

-Syntax for axis is:

-* `foo:value`    Targets the `value` attribute of an element `foo`

-A selector will default to escape HTML specialcharacters, but some times you want to mix in raw HTML markup.
-This is supported with the following syntax:
+A selector will default to escape HTML special characters, but some times you want to mix in raw HTML markup.
+You can do this by prefixing the selector with `!`.

+If you want to replace the element entirely, rather than just the contents, you can prefixing the selector with `+`.
+When using this modifier, the replacement is always raw (Eg. it implies `!`).

+The selector may contain an *attribute*, following the identifier.
+If an attribute is supplied, the value of this is manipulated ratehr than the element it self.

+To summarise the available targets, the syntax is:

+* `foo`          Targets the `innerText` of elements of type `foo`
-* `foo!`    Sets the `innerHTML` of elements of type `foo`
+* `foo!`         Targets the `innerHTML` of elements of type `foo`
+* `foo+`         Targets the `outerHTML` of elements of type `foo`
+* `foo:value`    Targets the `value` attribute of elements of type `foo`

 Replacement data
 ---